seanox/aspect-js/manuals/architecture.md

 resolved within this context path.
 Content outside this context is not considered application code unless explicitly included by the application.

+The application context is therefore a resource boundary, not a security sandbox.
+It does not isolate JavaScript execution or protect trusted application code from other trusted application code.

 The runtime is not a sandbox for untrusted content.
 External or user-provided data must be handled appropriately before being introduced as executable application content.

-Dynamic code execution is intentional and part of the runtime execution model.
+Dynamic code execution is intentional and is part of the runtime execution model.
+Composite Scripts and Expressions execute with the privileges of the application context; they are not executed in an isolated JavaScript sandbox.

 ## Composite
 A composite is an independently identified, domain-oriented application unit